qiuyugong-aifi/tenx-vdj-pipeline/README.md

 ## Add Contig to H5 Metadata

 This script will add contig data into the h5 meta data. scBCR and scTCR need to be added subsequently.
+Meanwhile, this script will also replace the origional barcodes in filtered contig with cell uuid we added in h5 data.

 [Return to Contents](#contents)